 Download a CSV file with timestamps and corresponding noise levels

-Live Noise Graph on Dashboard
+Live Noise and Temperature Graph on Dashboard

 PNG Downloaded Graph